 Any member of school staff may be asked to provide support to pupils with medical conditions, including the administering of medicines, although they cannot be required to do so.
-However, there is no legal or contractual duty on school staff to administer medicines or to supervise pupils taking it.
+There is however, no legal or contractual duty on school staff to administer medicines or to supervise pupils taking it.
 This is a voluntary role although some staff may have specific duties to provide medical assistance as part of their contract.
-The school will ensure that staff who do either of these are covered by the school's insurance policy and are suitably trained and competent.
-Teachers and other school staff in charge of pupils have a common law duty to act as any reasonably prudent parent would to make sure that pupils are healthy and safe on school premises and this might, in exceptional circumstances, extend to administering medicines and/ or taking action in emergency situations.
+The school will ensure that such staff are covered by the school's insurance policy and are suitably trained and competent.
+Teachers and other school staff in charge of pupils have a common law duty to act as any reasonably prudent parent would to make sure that pupils are healthy and safe on school premises and, in exceptional circumstances, this may extend to administering medicines and / or taking action in emergency situations.